danakj/danakj.github.io/_posts/2023-01-14-trivially-relocatable.md

 1. Using an lvalue generates an "lvalue reference" to it.
 When needed, C++ will automatically copy from an lvalue reference for types that support copying.
 But C++ is unable to promote an "lvalue reference" into an "rvalue reference" which is how the language expresses something that can be moved from.
-Thus constructing from an lvalue that can't be copied will simply fail to compile instead of moving from the lvalue.
+Thus constructing or assigning from an lvalue that can't be copied will simply fail to compile instead of moving from the lvalue.

 ```cpp
 struct Copy {